-- Adieu to Emmanuel Levinas, trs., Michael Naas and Pascalle-Anne Brault, Stanford: Stanford University Press, 1999.
+- Adieu to Emmanuel Levinas, trans., Michael Naas and Pascalle-Anne Brault, Stanford: Stanford University Press, 1999.

-- The Archeology of the Frivolous: Reading Condillac, tr., John P. Leavey, Jr., Pittsburgh: Duquesne University Press, 1980.
+- The Archeology of the Frivolous: Reading Condillac, trans., John P. Leavey, Jr., Pittsburgh: Duquesne University Press, 1980.

-- The Beast and the Sovereign, Volume I, tr.
-Geoff Bennigton, Chicago: University of Chicago Press, 2009.
+- The Beast and the Sovereign (Volume 1), trans.
+Geoffrey Bennigton, Chicago: University of Chicago Press, 2009.

-- Dissemination, tr., Barbara Johnson, Chicago: University of Chicago Press, 1981.
+- Dissemination, trans., Barbara Johnson, Chicago: University of Chicago Press, 1981.

-- The Ear of the Other: Otobiography, Transference, Translation, tr., Peggy Kamuf, New York: Schocken, 1985.
+- The Ear of the Other: Otobiography, Transference, Translation, trans., Peggy Kamuf, New York: Schocken, 1985.

-- Edmund Husserl's Origin of Geometry: An Introduction, tr., John P. Leavey, Jr., Lincoln, NE: University of Nebraska Press, 1989 .
+- Edmund Husserl’s Origin of Geometry: An Introduction, trans., John P. Leavey, Jr., Lincoln, NE: University of Nebraska Press, 1989 .